SuiteDash vs Asana: Honest Comparison for 2026

 Can SuiteDash replace Asana?

 For straightforward projects, yes.
 SuiteDash handles tasks, boards, Gantt charts (Thrive+), and task dependencies (Pinnacle).
 If you value having CRM, invoicing, and a client portal in the same tool, it can replace Asana.
-If you rely on Portfolios, Goals, Workflow Builder, or 250+ integrations, SuiteDash's PM will feel limited.
+If you rely on Portfolios, Goals, Workflow Builder, AI Teammates, or 250+ integrations, SuiteDash's PM will feel limited.

 How much does SuiteDash cost vs Asana?

-SuiteDash uses flat pricing: $19/month (Start), $49/month (Thrive), or $99/month (Pinnacle) -- all unlimited users.
-Asana uses per-user pricing: free for 2 users, $10.99/user/month (Starter), $24.99/user/month (Advanced).
-For a 10-person team, SuiteDash Thrive costs $49/month; Asana Advanced costs $249.90/month -- and still requires separate CRM, invoicing, and portal tools.
+SuiteDash uses flat pricing: $19/month (Start), $49/month (Thrive), or $99/month (Pinnacle), all with unlimited users.
+Annual billing saves roughly 20%.
+Asana uses per-user pricing: free for 2 users (new accounts), $10.99/user/month (Starter), $24.99/user/month (Advanced).
+For a 10-person team, SuiteDash Thrive costs $49/month; Asana Advanced costs $249.90/month, and still requires separate CRM, invoicing, and portal tools.

 Does Asana have a client portal?